cefet-rj-dal/daltoolboxdp/examples/timeseries/ts_encode-decode.md

 ## Time Series Encoding and Reconstruction (encode-decode)

+Time series windows of size p are encoded into k-dimensional latent vectors and then decoded back to p dimensions.
+Training minimizes reconstruction loss so that latent codes capture the essential structure of windows, enabling quality assessment via reconstruction error.

 This example shows how to transform a time series into windows (p) and train an autoencoder to encode (p -> k) and reconstruct (k -> p) these windows, allowing evaluation of reconstruction quality.

 Prerequisites